-Apply for admission to the university.
-Then, complete the Wright State University Online Scholarship Application, including the section related to the Competitive Honors/Trustees Scholarships.
-By completing the Wright State University Online Scholarship Application, applicants may be considered for other Wright State scholarship awards.
+Apply for undergraduate admission to the university by December 15, 2017.
+Then, complete the Wright State University Online Scholarship Application, which should be available around November 2017, including the section related to the Competitive Honors/Trustees Scholarships.
+By completing the Wright State University Online Scholarship Application, applicants may be considered for other Wright State scholarship awards as well.

 Additional Essay Requirement

-Write a brief (500-600 word) essay on one of the following topics to be considered for the Competitive Honors/Trustees Scholarship:
+Write a brief (500-600 word) essay on one of the following topics in order to be considered for the Competitive Honors/Trustees Scholarship:

 Applicants who do not meet the eligibility requirements will not be considered.
 Eligible applicants who are not selected for a Trustees Scholarship (the value of in-state tuition, room/board, and books) will automatically be considered for one of the remaining Competitive Honors Scholarships (amounts vary from $2,500 up to the value of in-state tuition) to be awarded.
-Some finalists may be invited to campus for an interview with the selection committee in March 2014.
-All eligible applicants reviewed by the selection committee will be notified of award decisions via U.S. postal mail by mid-April 2014.
+Some finalists may be invited to campus for an interview with the selection committee in March 2018.
+All eligible applicants reviewed by the selection committee will be notified of award decisions in April 2018.
 All Competitive Honors/Trustee Scholarships are awarded as funds are available.